explosion/spaCy/README.md

 Documentation and details: http://spacy.io/

 spaCy is built on the very latest research, but it isn't researchware.
 It was designed from day 1 to be used in real products.

-I left academia to make spaCy my full-time job.
 You can buy a commercial license, or you can use it under the AGPL.

 Features